zpliulab/MuToN/README.md

 **Usage description**:
 ```
---checkpoints_dir.                            <font size=1># Default is Checkpoints/example.
-Specify a directory to save the model checkpoints.</font>
+--checkpoints_dir  save_dir_name.             # Default is Checkpoints/example.
+Specify a directory to save the model checkpoints.
---dataset SKEMPI2 or S1131 or S4169 or M1707. <font size=1># Default is S1131.
-Specify which dataset to use. </font>
+--dataset SKEMPI2 or S1131 or S4169 or M1707. # Default is S1131.
+Specify which dataset to use.
---splitting mutation or complex.              <font size=1># Default is mutation.
+--splitting mutation or complex.              # Default is mutation.
 Specify the Train-Test partitioning mode of the dataset.
-Mutation-level or complex-level. </font>
+Mutation-level or complex-level.
---device cuda:0 or cpu, etc.                  <font size=1># Default is cuda:0.
-Specifies the device to run the model on.  </font>
+--device cuda:0, cpu, etc.                  # Default is cuda:0.
+Specifies the device to run the model on.
 ```
 **For example**, to train and evaluate the model on the SKEMPI2 dataset using the mutation-level splitting mode, run the following command:
 ```